4-6-0 "Ten-Wheeler" Steam Locomotives in the USA

 Class G1B (Locobase 9036)

-These seem to have been identical to the G1D shown in Locobase 9035, which also came from Schenectady in 1892.
+This pair seem to have been identical to the G1D shown in Locobase 9035, which also came from Schenectady in 1892.
 But the present class had more than 6 short tons greater adhesion weight.
+A 2" (50.8 mm) longer stroke and 6" (152 mm) smaller drivers addressed a retirement for more tractive power.

 Class G1C (Locobase 9039)

 One of the variations among the Ten-wheelers produced in 1892 by Schenectady for the Alton was driver diameter.
-This trio had the same boiler as the other G1 engines, but taller drivers.
+This trio had the same boiler as the other G1 engines (see Locobase 9043), but less cylinder volume.
+Taller drivers suited them for passenger work.

 The Alton later changed the balance in tender capacities to more water (4,500 US gallons/17,033 litres) and less coal (7 tons/7.7 tons).